pranitastudent/Exam-Dashboard/README.md

 ## User Stories
 <ul>
 <li> As a user I would like to extrapolate the relationship between gender and  maths, reading and writing scores.
-Does one gender perform better in maths, reading and writing exams than the other based on the dataset. </li>
+Does one gender perform better in maths, reading and writing exams than the other based on the dataset? </li>
 <li> As a user I would like to examine the relationship between parental level of education  and ethnicity.
 Is there a link between ethnicity and parental level of education?</li>
 <li> As a user I would like to examine whether a correlation exists with students who perform better in one subject then go on to perform just as well in other areas by examining the correlations between : Maths Vs Writing, Reading Vs Writing and Maths Vs Reading.  </li>
 <li> As a user I would like to examine whether there is a link between test preparation and scores gained in; Maths, Reading and Writing Exams.  </li>